Then: Supporting the War

 When we say we support veterans and their families – we mean it.
 At AT&T veteran hiring isn’t something we do to meet a target, it’s something we do because it’s good for veterans and good for our business.
 Our own Johanna Martinez, Military Talent Acquisition Manager, knows why we invest in veteran employees – they make amazing employees.

 Here are 6 amazing ways we help veterans today:

-- We’re on a mission to hire 20,000 veterans by 2020.
+- We hired 20,000 veterans and veteran family members by 2020.
 Learn more about our participation with the Veteran Jobs Mission.

 - We offer resources on www.att.jobs/military for veterans and support the next step in their career journey.

 - Our Veteran Employee Resource Group is 9,700+ strong, provides mentoring programs and support for active military serving in combat zones.

 - We offer a support network for military spouses and provide transition assistance and career advice.

 Find out what #LifeAtATT is like for veterans.